Data Driven Content Automation Software

 Who is smart Content Automation for?

-Any business using digital signage displays can take advantage of rule-based content automation but here are some who will get more out of this technology:
+Any business using digital signage software can take advantage of rule-based content automation but here are some who will get more out of this technology:

 - Businesses who have access to machine-generated data, like production figures, stocking levels, sales statistics and other information.